babel/rfcs/rfcs/0000-import-expression-ast-node.md

 # Adoption strategy

-We can ship this AST change behind an `BABEL_PARSER_8_BREAKING` env flag in 7.x and encourage downstream projects to test against this feature.
-In babel 8 we will opt in to this change and remove this flag.
+We can ship this AST change behind a `BABEL_PARSER_8_BREAKING` environment flag in 7.x and encourage downstream projects to test against this feature.
+In Babel 8 we will opt-in to this change and remove this flag.

-In `@babel/types` we can preserve the unused `t.Import` constructor in Babel 8 but instead only throws "`t.ImportExpression` should be used when constructing `import()`".
+In `@babel/types` we can preserve the (now) unused `t.Import` constructor in Babel 8 and instruct the user: "`t.ImportExpression` should be used when constructing `import()`".

-I have also talked to @devongovett (`parcel`) and @ljharb (`babel-plugin-dynamic-import-node`).
-Their feedbacks are positive.
+Both @devongovett (`parcel`) and @ljharb (`babel-plugin-dynamic-import-node`) have expressed positive feedback to this proposal.
 (If you know anyone who is interested at this change, please comment and I will reach out)

 # How we teach this

-We can add migration solution on the babel 8 release notes.
-We also encourage plugin authors to test agains `BABEL_PARSER_8_BREAKING` up on next v7 minor releases.
+We can add migration instructions to the Babel 8 release notes, and also ensure plugin authors add `BABEL_PARSER_8_BREAKING` tests to their Babel 7-supporting versions.

 # Open questions